- Initial Approval: August 5, 2015 (80 FR 46487)

 The Maine Department of Labor implements the Maine State Plan.
 The main office is located in Augusta.

 The Maine State Plan covers all state and local government workers in the state.
 It does not cover federal government workers.
-Federal government workers, including those employed by the United States Postal Service and civilian workers on military bases, are covered by OSHA which also exercises authority over private sector employers in the state.
-A brief summary of the Maine State Plan is included in the Code of Federal Regulations at 29 CFR 1952.28.
-Federal OSHA retains the authority to promulgate, modify, or revoke occupational safety and health standards under Section 6 of the OSH Act.
-In the event that federal OSHA resumes enforcement, those federal standards will be enforced.
-Federal OSHA also retains the authority to monitor the State Plan under Section 18(f) of the OSH Act.
+Federal government workers, including those employed by the United States Postal Service and civilian workers on military bases, are covered by OSHA.
+OSHA also exercises authority over private sector employers in the state and federal OSHA standards apply to these workers.
+A brief summary of the Maine State Plan is included in the Code of Federal Regulations (CFR) at 29 CFR 1952.28.
+OSHA retains the authority to monitor the State Plan under Section 18(f) of the OSH Act.

 State Plan Standards